legends2k/blog/content/post/galls_law.md

 **Related**: [Teach Yourself Programming in Ten Years][prog-10-years] by _Peter Norvig_, Director of Research, Google

-[^1]: Of course, even if you aren’t starting something new, day dreams have other side-effects: more you dream the more you lose grip of reality.
+[^1]: Of course, even if you aren’t starting something new, day dreams have other side-effects: more you dream the more you lose your grip on reality.

 [prog-10-years]: https://www.norvig.com/21-days.html